learningtapestry/learning-tapestry-developer-test/README.md

 ## Instructions

-- [ ] 1) Pull the data from the [Staging CR API](https://staging.credentialengineregistry.org/envelopes).

-    - The code that does this is a part of your app as well and written in the same language.
-It should be configurable and repeatable, and it's a good idea to write tests for it.
+- [ ] 1) Follow the instructions for the FETCH project, however you should build the solution in the programming language you mutually agreed to, with the hiring manager here.
+The FETCH project refers to this project as a front-end app: for this test, consider this a backend API task.

+  - Note that FETCH also refers to Javascript specifically, which you should ignore (though not the JSON!).
+In the "Additional Requirements" section, you can ignore all the library requirements and restrictions.
+  - Note also that the download file for this project is not working - so you have to stub out all the APIs and resources for this project in some way on your own.

-- [ ] 2) Store the data as best you can into Postgres - it's fine to use json/b format
+- [ ] 2) Store the data as best you can into Postgres - it's fine to use json/b format where appropriate, but normalized data structures are generally preferred.

-    - You should decode the `resource` field into its own field.
-To decode this field, note it contains base64 strings, encoded using [JWT](https://jwt.io/), that have JSON data inside.
-(Note you may find a shortcut to decoding the resource field, which is fine to use.)
-    - Bonus: Validate that the JWT `resource` field was encoded by the public key provided in the envelope.

-- [ ] 3) Specify briefly how you would implement exposing the data above via APIs.
-Estimate the time required to complete the task.

-    - The API should have two methods:
-        - `/resources`: Resource browser with pagination
-        - `/resources_by_field`: groups resources by field names.
-Allows an `?[field_name]=` parameters that filter out records by the values of certain field names contained within the resource field (which you decoded and normalized in the step above).
-If the parameter is not present, aggregated values must be displayed anyway (e.g. use a default aggregation).
-We encourage you to use SQL as far as possible for this method.

-          Example output:
-          ```
-          [{ "ceterms:agentType": "Business", "results": [ { /*... resource JSON ...*/ }, ...] }, ...]
-          ```

-- [ ] 4) Specify briefly and estimate writing a piece of code - an API client - that consumes your API and displays the returned data.

-- [ ] 5) Write tests for all implemented components.
-Specify and estimate the amount of time required to complete tests for spec'ed components.
+- [ ] 3) Write tests for all implemented components.
+Specify and estimate the amount of time required to complete test coverage .

-- [ ] 6) Provide some basic documentation on how to use your project.
+- [ ] 4) Provide some basic documentation on how to use your project, including but not limited to installing the project and running the tests.

-- [ ] 7) Limit your effort to no more than 4 hours total.
+- [ ] 5) Limit your effort to no more than 4 hours total.

-- [ ] 8) Create a final report of what you were unable to accomplish, and how long you think it will take to complete the remainder in total.
+- [ ] 6) Create a final report of what you were unable to accomplish, and how long you think it will take to complete the remainder in total.
 Provide any feedback on the project itself: what went well, what was difficult, in what ways this test itself could be improved (you can also send PRs to this repo with suggestions - totally optional).

-- [ ] 9) Send us your repo in a [git bundle](https://git-scm.com/blog/2010/03/10/bundles.html).
+- [ ] 7) Send us your repo in a [git bundle](https://git-scm.com/blog/2010/03/10/bundles.html).

 ### Ruby specific notes

-- You can use a Rake task to invoke 5).
+- You can use a Rake task to invoke 3).

 ## Notes

-- We believe it is impossible to finish this job completely in the time alloted.
+- We believe it isn't possible to thoroughly finish this job completely in the time alloted.
 Try to get something basic operational.
 Do the best you can - your effort and approach are being tested.
 We are also trying to understand how you specify and estimate future work, as well as how you wrap up a project temporarily before it is fully complete.
 - If you run into trouble, ask us questions by emailing your point of contact for the test.
 We can provide feedback on what is important to focus on, or whether a particular framework or library is allowed under the test, but we can't provide feedback or direction on work in process.

 ## Evaluation Criteria (in order of importance)